Sean Adams, SingleOps

 Fran is a NYSA member, an ISA Certified Arborist® and owner/operator of Dryad Tree & Shrub Diagnostics in East Islip.
 She focuses her business on developing Plant Health Maintenance (PHM), which is a non-pesticide pest program for landscapes and community supported agriculture (CSAs).
 In addition, Fran is an ASCA consulting arborist, and works for many New York City park systems such as Brooklyn Bridge Park, where she trains and teaches its staff about tree and plant care issues.
 She also specializes in unique and European pruning styles, as seen at the MET Cloisters in north Manhattan, a Medieval museum collection that includes cloistered gardens.

-Fran was named a “True Professional of Arboriculture™” by the International Society of Arboriculture (ISA) at the ITCC in August.
+Fran was named a “True Professional of Arboriculture™” by the International Society of Arboriculture (ISA) in 2018.
 This award honors arborists and tree care professionals for their positive impact on the industry and in their communities.